Freddixx/yarn-workspaces-monorepo/README.md

 ## What's in this?

-The repo contains three packages, two of which are services and the third one (`text-lib`) is a shared library consumed by both.
+The repo contains a bunch of example packages:

+- **`devtools`** is a fantasy CLI which helps managing node.js projects.
+It holds a cyclic dependency with `env-manager` to illustrate the use case.
+- **`env-manager`** is a simple shared library which only exists to depend on the made-up CLI `devtools`.
-There is also a Dockerfile for the `greeter-service` which illustrates how a container can be build from source.
+- **`greeter-service`** is a very simple backend which runs on Hapi and is used to illustrate how a single service can be released out of a monorepo.

-You can use `make` to run the existent steps.
+- **`text-lib`** is a pain ol' shared library which is consumed by the `greeter-service`.

 ## How to run

+Only `greeter-service` and `devtools` provide any runnable logic per se.
+The other two packages just exist in their workspace to show how code interacts in the context of a monorepo.

+### Greeter Service

+Inside `packages/greeter-service` you can use `make` to run the existent steps:

-- `make build` - builds the docker container
+- `make build` to build the production docker container for the service.
-- `make run` - runs it in deteached mode
+- `make run` to run it on your machine

+### Devtools

+Since devtools is nothing much but a CLI, it cannot be productionised but only released:

+- `make release-minor` to release a new minor and automatically bump the new version on all of its consumers.

+- `make release-major` to do the same but with a major version instead.
 ## Features

+This sample monorepo supports a couple of use cases:

-- Only installs the dependencies which are strictly needed, thus keeping the production image small.
+- **Install necessary dependencies only**: In docker, only install the dependencies which are strictly needed, thus keeping the production image small.
+- **Automatic release and version bumping**: When a new version of a package is released, all consuming workspaces automatically get that version bumped in their deps tree.
+- **Cyclic dependencies**: Releases do not get messed up by a cyclic dependency.
 ## To do:

 There are still a couple of things to be done.
 Especially these two scenarios deserve a test:

-- Circular dependencies
 - Showcase the use of different package versions alongside each other, all handled with a central lock file
-- Release script